sebanc/brunch/README.md

 - "sysfs_tablet_mode": allow to control tablet mode from sysfs (`echo 1 | sudo tee /sys/bus/platform/devices/tablet_mode_switch.0/tablet_mode` to activate it or use 0 to disable it),
 - "force_tablet_mode": same as above except tablet mode is enabled by default on boot,
 - "suspend_s3": disable suspend to idle (S0ix) and use S3 suspend instead,
 - "advanced_als": default ChromeOS auto-brightness is very basic (https://chromium.googlesource.com/chromiumos/platform2/+/master/power_manager/docs/screen_brightness.md).
-This option activates more auto-brightness levels (based on the Google Pixel Slate implementation).
+This option activates more auto-brightness levels (based on the Pixel Slate implementation).

 Add "options=option1,option2,..." (without spaces) to the kernel command line to activate them. you can add it after cros_debug and before loop.max.....